Connect with others who understand.

 2. Carpal Tunnel Syndrome

-Studies have also found that carpal tunnel syndrome (CTS) in both wrists can be an early sign of hATTR amyloidosis.
-In fact, many people have CTS for years before receiving a diagnosis of hATTR amyloidosis.
-Amyloid fibrils become stuck in the tendons and tissues, causing inflammation and putting pressure on the nerves.
+Studies have also found that carpal tunnel syndrome (CTS) in both wrists — known as bilateral CTS — can be an early sign of hATTR amyloidosis.
+Unlike idiopathic CTS (CTS with no clear cause), which usually affects just one wrist (unilateral), bilateral CTS can develop years before a person is diagnosed with hATTR amyloidosis.
+This can be an early warning sign of the condition.
+In amyloidosis, CTS occurs when amyloid fibrils build up in the tendons and nearby tissues, causing inflammation and pressing on the median nerve, a major nerve in your arm and hand.

 Symptoms of CTS include: